mbbx6spp/ruby-procinfo/README.md

 overhead, and compatibility of APIs exposed for all the supporting OSes.

 However, the above mentioned library may offer what you need.

+## TODO

+Lots to do still.

+Before I cut v0.1.0 I plan on doing:

+* Adding ability to get all `CHILDREN` process information, not just SELF
+* Add samples
+* Add documentation

+Longer-term I would like to do the following:

+* Add socket/connection retrieval from the system based on state (e.g. `CLOSE_WAIT`)

 ## License